Guidance for new governors

 Training and induction

-We automatically book all new governors on our induction training sessions, which are free to attend.
-We also send all new governors an induction pack, which contains the following:
+We automatically book all new governors on our induction training session and this is free to attend We also send all new governors an induction pack, which contains the following:

 - a welcome letter from the director